danieltalsky/the-land-of-breakfast-and-lunch/The Land of Breakfast and Lunch.materials/Release/source.txt

 The soft-boiled egg is a part-of-a-complete-breakfast on the table.
 Understand "spoon" or "little spoon" or "holder" as the egg.
 The description is "The soft-boiled egg is a prim and underappreciated breakfast item.
 Sure, it's a lot of work to get to all the egg, but it's a very delicate experience.
 You would take the nearby small spoon and gently crack the top of the egg off, exposing the soft and rich partially-cooked egg inside."
 Instead of smelling the soft-boiled egg, say "A soft-boiled egg doesn't smell like much but you can feel the warmth of it on your nose."
 The breakfast dishes are on the table.
 The breakfast dishes are scenery.
 The description is "They are keeping the breakfast from just sitting on the table."
+Instead of eating the breakfast dishes, say "You have gotten everything you wanted from the breakfast dishes."

 [lunch]
 Lunch is on the table.
 It is edible.
 The description of lunch is "Lunch is made up of a grilled cheese sandwich, a bowl of tomato soup, a small tray of antipasto, and a ramekin filled with a very enticing potato salad.".